IIIF/api/source/presentation/4.0/model.md

 In the `metadata` and `requiredStatement` properties, the `value` property is used to record the text of the metadata field or statement.
 The value of the property in this case is a [language map](#language-of-property-values) represented as a JSON object, as previously described.

-Many selector classes use `value` to convey a string representation of the selection definition, such as `FragmentSelector` and `WktSelector`.
-The `TextualBody` similarly uses `value` to convey the string of the body of an Annotation, and `CssStylesheet` uses it to embed a short snippet of CSS.
+Many selector classes use `value` to convey a string representation of the selection definition, such as Fragment Selector and Wkt Selector.
+Textual Body similarly uses `value` to convey the string of the body of an Annotation, and CssStylesheet uses it to embed a short snippet of CSS.
 In these cases the value of `value` _MUST_ be a string.

 Language Map `value`: